cnc-assignment/assignment-id.me/README.md

 #### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:5000](http://localhost:5000) to view it in a we browser e.g. - Google Chrome
+Open [http://localhost:5000](http://localhost:5000) to view it in a web browser e.g. - Google Chrome

 ## How to run test cases and code coverage